 Statutory Maternity Leave

-All female employees can take up to 26 weeks’ of ‘Ordinary Maternity Leave’ and 26 weeks of ‘Additional Maternity Leave’, making a year in total with 52 weeks off.
-Women may choose the date in which their statutory maternity leave begins, however the earliest that leave can be taken is 11 weeks before the expected week of childbirth, unless the child is born earlier than anticipated.
 If the baby is born prematurely, the employee must provide employers with evidence, such as the birth certificate signed by doctors and midwives to confirm the date of birth.
-Employees will also still qualify for Statutory Maternity Leave if the baby dies after being born or if the baby is a stillborn, after the 24th week of pregnancy.
+Employees will also still qualify for Statutory Maternity Leave if the baby dies after being born.

 Statutory Paternity Leave

 Fathers also possess similar statutory rights to paid leave on the birth or adoption of a child, similar to the conditions under maternity leave.
-Under statutory paternity leave, employees can choose to take either 1 or 2 weeks off, within 56 days of the birth (or adoption).
+Under Statutory Paternity Leave, employees can choose to take either 1 or 2 weeks off, within 56 days of the birth (or adoption).
 The leave cannot start before the birth (or adoption) and the start date of the statutory leave period must be either:

 - The date of birth of the baby